saifulvonair/CrossThread/README.md

 Update UI from different thread with delegate, support how to Cancel Thread when running long operation.

 # Delegate
-Pass delegte with online method so no need to as beloew code:
+Pass delegte with inline method so no need to as beloew code:

  model.executeAsync(this.txtStatus.Text, delegate (object p)
             {